Acriopsis emarginata: Taxonomy and naming

 Acriopsis emarginata was first formally described in 2006 by David Jones and Mark Clements from a specimen collected in the Daintree River valley and the description was published in Australian Orchid Research.
-The genus name is derived from the Ancient Greek words akris meaning "grasshopper" and opsis meaning "appearance" or "aspect", referring to the grashopper-like appearance of the column.
+The genus name is derived from the Ancient Greek words akris meaning "grasshopper" and opsis meaning "appearance" or "aspect", referring to the grasshopper-like appearance of the column.

 The specific epithet (emarginata) is a Latin word meaning "notched at the apex", referring to the notch on the labellum callus.

 This species was formerly included with Acriopsis javanica but Australian plants are more robust with larger pseudobulbs and leaves and more highly branched flowering stems.

 Distribution and habitat

-The pale chandelier orchid is widespread and common in tropical Queensland from Cape York to the Daintree River.
+Pale chandelier orchid is widespread and common in tropical Queensland from Cape York to the Daintree River.
 It grows near the crown of trees, palms and Pandanus.

 Conservation status

 Acriopsis emarginata is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.